 We continue the process as we would a 3 × 3 matrix (shown above), until we have reduced the 4 × 4 matrix to a scalar multiplied by a 2 × 2 matrix, which we can calculate the determinant of using Leibniz's formula.
-As can be seen, this gets tedious very quickly, but is a method that can be used for n × n matrices once you have an understanding of the pattern.
-There are other ways to compute the determinant of a matrix which can be more efficient, but require an understanding of other mathematical concepts and notations.
+As can be seen, this gets tedious very quickly, but it is a method that can be used for n × n matrices once you have an understanding of the pattern.
+There are other ways to compute the determinant of a matrix that can be more efficient, but require an understanding of other mathematical concepts and notations.

 Inverse of a matrix